Kanalski Vrh

 Kanalski Vrh (/sl/ or /sl/) is a village in the hills above Kanal in the Littoral region of Slovenia.
+Avče pumped storage hydropower plant is located at the village.
+It is run by Soške elektrarne Nova Gorica, and also features a solar power plant.

 Name

 The name of the settlement was changed from Vrh to Kanalski Vrh in 1952.

 Church

 The local church is dedicated to Saint Anthony the Hermit and belongs to the Parish of Kanal.